 Attractiveness is very subjective, so I understand everyone has a completely different idea of what they’d like to carry.

 As a female photographer, something that looks like a purse is ideal.
-Many guys prefer a messenger style bag to the usual backpack.
+Many guys prefer a messenger style camera bag to the usual backpack.
 But even within those categories, there’s a ton of potential options in terms of different materials, styles and colors.

 So with all these options, you’d think camera bag makers should be awash with variety, right?
 Nope.